-That’s why Jessica Hamrick, an orthobiologics graduate from Medical Sales College, decided to enroll in classes.
+Medical Sales College certainly worked for Jessica Hamrick, an orthobiologics graduate.
 After attempting to break into the industry for two months, she knew it was time to find experience and guidance.
 And it paid off.

 These graduates’ successes are largely due to the college’s targeted courses, which offer students a specialization in a medical sales industry and the opportunity to learn critical networking skills.
 To give you more insight and help you determine if Medical Sales College is something you should look into further, we’ve dug into the college’s most important details and offerings.

 Here’s your “need-to-know” list about medical sales:

 Medical Sales College is a licensed college specifically designed for those interested in the orthopedic device sales industry.
 It was founded in 2010 by Jim Rogers, the current CEO, who spent 25 years in sales and sales management roles.

 Over 20 highly-experienced education faculty members and five surgeon faculty members are prepared to teach students based on their years of sales experience.

 Each of the faculty members is specifically experienced in various medical device sales roles.
 Including:

 - Orthopaedic Extremities